HomeGuidesAPI ReferenceChangelog

 As you can see, the call returned 2 tariffs.

-The Tariff endpoint returns a lot of useful data.
-Let us look at a few key fields and explain why these are important:
+The Tariffs endpoint returns a lot of useful data.
+Let's look at a few key fields and explain why they're important:

-- ID of the load-serving entity this tariff belongs to.tariffCode
+• lseId - ID of the load-serving entity this tariff belongs to.

-- The shortcode that the LSE uses as an alternate name for the tariff.tariffName
+• tariffCode - The shortcode that the LSE uses as an alternate name for the tariff.

-.
-Logically, however, each of these new tariffs is just a different version of a single “master” tariff.
-This family of tariffs is tied together with the masterTariffId property.tariffType
+• masterTariffId - Tariff data changes periodically.
+For each revision, we create a new tariff with a unique tariffId.
+Logically, however, each of these new tariffs is just a different version of a single "master" tariff.
+This family of tariffs is tied together with the masterTariffId property.

 Let's go over the key parameters we included in our request:

-, which will exclude riders but include all of the tariffs that customers can enroll on.effectiveOn
+• tariffType of DEFAULT or ALTERNATIVE, which will exclude riders but include all tariffs that customers can enroll in.

-is important.
+• effectiveOn is important.
 Setting this ensures only the version of the tariff for the specified date is retrieved.
-Use the start of the billing range.lseId
+Use the start of the billing range.

 There are several defining characteristics of tariffs that you need to understand:

-- Indicates whether this tariff contains one or more Time of Use Rates.
-Many tariffs have pricing that depends on the time of day the energy is being used.
-We call these times the “time of use” for a tariff.
-The most common examples are “on-peak” and “off-peak.”hasTariffApplicability
+• hasTimeOfUseRates - Indicates whether this tariff contains one or more Time of Use Rates.
+Many tariffs have pricing that depends on the time of day when energy is being used.
+We call these times the "time of use" for a tariff.
+The most common examples are "on-peak" and "off-peak."

-There you have it, the different methods of finding the tariff your customer is on.
+There you have it—the different methods for finding the tariff your customer is on.
 In most cases, this information will suffice.
-However, if you are facing a longer list of tariffs to parse through, there are some additional steps you can take to shorten the list.
+However, if you're facing a longer list of tariffs to parse through, there are some additional steps you can take to shorten the list.